 Epoxy resin tables are instantly recognizable by their high-gloss finish and the unique depth of their glass-like coating.
-Epoxy resin tables are durable and long-lasting, making them a popular choice for restaurants.
-With today's low-odor epoxy resin coatings, making your own epoxy resin table is a fun project.
+An epoxy resin table is durable and long-lasting, making it a fun and popular choice for homes projects and restaurants.
 The notable feature of epoxy resin tables is the ability to seal objects and memorabilia within the epoxy resin, enabling you to create a unique table that showcases your interests and hobbies.
 You can personalize an epoxy resin table with seashells, pictures, jewelry pieces, stamps and even fabric.

-Select a table with sturdy legs.
+Select a table or space with sturdy legs.
 The built-up epoxy resin will be heavy and requires substantial support.
 Clean the table of any dirt, dust or stains.
+Debris will be trapped with the epoxy if not cleaned thoroughly beforehand.

 Apply masking tape on the underside of the table, along the edge, to protect the bottom of the table from drips.
 Place newspapers under the table to catch drips.